pshellito/download-nldas-forcings/README.md

 Use the file, 'callGetNldasForcing.m' to test out the downloading of two days of hourly NLDAS data.
 Locations to be downloaded are in the input file, 'inFile.txt.'

-This file will create an output directory, 'forcingFromNasa,' with text files holding each location's NLDAS forcing data.
+The 'callGetNldasForcing.m' script will create an output directory, 'forcingFromNasa,' with text files holding each location's NLDAS forcing data.